 - on the accruals basis of accounting, under the historical cost convention, with the exception of sovereign pledges, funds held in trust, derivative financial instruments, bonds payable and grants payable, which are included at fair value; - in accordance with the Statement of Recommended Practice: Accounting and Reporting by Charities (Charities SORP (FRS 102)), and the Financial Reporting Standard 102 applicable in the United Kingdom and Republic of Ireland (FRS 102) and the Charities Act 2011 and United Kingdom Generally Accepted Accounting Practice as it applies from 1 January 2015.
-The financial statements have been prepared to give a true and fair view of the state of IFFIm's affairs as of 31 December 2016, and of IFFIm's incoming resources and application of resources for the year then ended.
-The financial statements have departed from the Charities (Accounts and Reports) Regulations 2008 only to the extent required to provide such a true and fair view.
-This departure has involved following the Charities SORP (FRS 102) issued on 16 July 2014 rather than the preceding Charities SORP (SORP 2005), which was effective from 1 April 2005 and has since been withdrawn; and - in accordance with International Accounting Standard 39 Financial Instruments: Recognition and Measurement (IAS 39), as permitted by FRS 102, sovereign pledges, funds held in trust, derivative financial instruments, bonds payable and grants payable are measured at fair value with changes in fair value recognised in the income statement.
+The financial statements have been prepared to give a true and fair view of the state of IFFIm's affairs as of 31 December 2017, and of IFFIm's incoming resources and application of resources for the year then ended; and - in accordance with International Accounting Standard 39 Financial Instruments: Recognition and Measurement (IAS 39), as permitted by FRS 102, sovereign pledges, funds held in trust, derivative financial instruments, bonds payable and grants payable are measured at fair value with changes in fair value recognised in the income statement.
 These assets and liabilities are recorded at fair value based on the methodologies described in Note 15.